 - Establishing Character Moment: All you need to know about him is why he crushes dice with his fist, complete with Death Glare at Bond.

 - Mean Character, Nice Actor

 - Only One Name

-- Undying Loyalty: Though he becomes a little shaky at the prospect of climbing onto the wing of a moving plane.
+- Undying Loyalty: Though he becomes a little shaky at the prospect of climbing onto the wing of a moving plane, and for good reason.

 Played by: Steven BerkoffA mad Soviet general who wants to conquer Western Europe with the help of Kamal Khan.